project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 **Setup Cassandra**

-1. For installation of Cassandra refer to the official [website](http://cassandra.apache.org/doc/latest/getting_started/installing.html)
+1. For step by step installation guide of refer to the official [website](http://cassandra.apache.org/doc/latest/getting_started/installing.html)
 2. The official website guides you through the installation, and if you have done a successful install of Cassandra, now you need to        start the server and open Cassandra CLI (Command Line Interface)
 3. Run [cassandra.cql](https://github.com/project-sunbird/sunbird-lms-mw/blob/master/actors/src/main/resources/cassandra.cql) file to      create the required keyspace, tables and indices
 4. Copy the following files to a temp folder in a Cassandra installed machine